 Q: What if the MBTA wants to build a light-rail or bus line in the future?

 A: The land will continue to be owned by the MBTA and the lease will allow them to re-purpose the right of way with sufficient notice.
-The spur is privately owned, and we hope to gain easements there.
+The spur is privately owned.

 Q: How much will the trail cost to develop?

-A: We anticipate that nearly all of the cost to remove the old rails, ties, switches, debris, and overgrowth and build a smooth, crushed stone surface will be paid for by the salvage value of the steel, as has been done in a number of other communities.
+A: Nearly all of the cost to remove the old rails, ties, switches, debris, and overgrowth and build a smooth, stone dust surface will be paid for by the salvage value of the steel, as has been done in a number of other communities.
+We are fundraising to add additional amenities (e.g. benches, kiosks and garden areas) to the trail.

 Q: I want to help.
 What can I do?